 Sufferers of celiac disease know all too well the common symptoms of severe nausea, diarrhea, gas, bloating and fatigue that accompany the illness.
 They also know that adopting — and sticking to — a gluten-free diet will bring long-term relief.
-But sometimes, doctors will prescribe drugs off label, such as corticosteroids (prednisone and other forms) and infliximab (Remicade), to combat the symptoms.
-The side effects for both drugs are significant.
+But sometimes a gluten-free diet fails to get celiac symptoms under control — known as refractory celiac disease.
+There is no proven treatment for refractory celiac, but doctors may prescribe drugs off label, such as corticosteroids (prednisone, budesonide) or the immune-suppressing drugs infliximab (Remicade) or azathioprine (Imuran, Azasan), to combat the symptoms.
+The side effects of both types of drugs are significant.

 Corticosteroids work by blocking the effects of a number of chemicals the immune system uses to “kick-start” the process of inflammation.
 The side effects of prednisone include insomnia, mood changes, increased appetite, slow wound healing, acne and dizziness.
 Prednisone can also cause nausea, stomach pain and bloating — some of the same symptoms of celiac disease.
-(For more on the drug, see the “Long-Term Effects of Corticosteroids.”)
+Budesonide side effects tend to be milder.

-Remicade reduces pain and inflammation, particularly in those with autoimmune diseases.
-However, the long-term use of Remicade may increase the risk of developing certain types of cancer, including a rare but fast-growing type of lymphoma that can be fatal.
-The risk is higher in teens and young adults using Remicade and in those with existing autoimmune disorders.
+Immune-suppressing drugs reduce pain and inflammation, particularly in those with autoimmune diseases.
+However, the long-term use of infliximab or azathioprine may increase the risk of developing certain types of cancer, including a rare but fast-growing type of lymphoma called hepatosplenic T-cell lymphoma, which can be fatal.
+The risk is higher in teens and young adults, and in those with existing autoimmune disorders.

 In severe cases, the immune reaction can trigger inflammation elsewhere in the body.
-This makes celiac sufferers predisposed to conditions like joint pain and skin rashes as well as miscarriages, infertility, Type 1 diabetes and even some immune-linked illnesses such as lymphoma and intestinal cancers.
+Left untreated this makes celiac sufferers predisposed to conditions like joint pain and skin rashes as well as miscarriages, infertility, type 1 diabetes and even some immune-linked illnesses such as lymphoma and intestinal cancers.

 Eating Gluten-Free Is (Mostly) Easy

-Celiac disease is diagnosed with a blood test or intestinal biopsy; once it’s confirmed, the most straightforward treatment is to adopt a diet entirely devoid of gluten.
+To diagnose celiac disease a doctor will ask questions about family history and perform a blood test or intestinal biopsy.
+Once it’s confirmed, the most straightforward treatment is to adopt a diet entirely devoid of gluten.
 “Gluten is used extensively in the food industry because it’s cheap.
 It’s a preservative and a filler, but it’s not necessary for nutrition,” says Dr. Fasano.
-The good news for celiac sufferers is that a gluten-free diet is also one that is best for your health.
+The good news for celiac sufferers is that a gluten-free diet can also be good for your health.
 It relies heavily on fruits, veggies, legumes, and healthy proteins, such as lean meat, nuts and beans.
-It eliminates refined carbs like breads, pastas and cereals as well as packaged and processed foods that are not labeled “gluten free” by the FDA.
-(For a list of foods to avoid, see these recommendations from the American Dietetic Association.)
+It eliminates refined carbs like breads, pastas and cereals as well as packaged and processed foods that are not labeled “gluten-free” by the FDA.
+(For a list of foods to avoid, see these recommendations from the Celiac Disease Foundation.)

 In addition, newly diagnosed sufferers are typically deficient in some key nutrients before they eliminate gluten from their diets.
 (If the small intestine has been damaged by celiac disease, the body may not fully absorb certain nutrients.)
 Your best bet?
-Have your doctor run a test of all your nutrient levels — especially iron, folate, B12 and zinc — as these deficiencies are the most common.
+Have your doctor run a test of all your nutrient levels — especially iron, folate, vitamins D and B12, copper and zinc — as these deficiencies are the most common.
 You can then discuss which supplements you might need to take and how to derive the most nutrients from your diet.